lean-delivery/ansible-role-mysql/README.md

     mysql_root_password: root

 The MySQL root user account details.

-> Note: If you get an error like `ERROR 1698 (28000): Access denied for user 'root'@'localhost' (using password: YES)` when trying to log in from the CLI you might need to run as root or sudoer.

     mysql_config_file: *default value depends on OS*
     mysql_config_include_dir: *default value depends on OS*